pharindoko/json-serverless/README.md

 ### Start the template component

-Mind: Ensure you have AWS credentials in place due to requests to S3 bucket.
+This part is using the serverless offline and is close to how the solution behaves in the cloud.

 ```bash
 make start-template
 ```

-the json file will be loaded directly from the s3 bucket.
-This is very close to how the solution behaves in the lambda and aws cloud.
+the json file will be loaded directly from your local filesystem.
+No AWS access is needed.

 ### Start the cli component